juliawilkins/juliawilkins.github.io/_pages/about.md

 ## Updates
 - **[September 2025]** Another one of [Sivan](https://www.sivan.fun/) and my works on audio representation disentanglement has been accepted to the [DCASE Workshop](https://dcase.community/workshop2025/)!
-I will be presenting a poster on this work in Barcelona at the end of October.
-Paper link to come soon!
+I will be presenting a poster on [this work](https://www.arxiv.org/abs/2510.02500) in Barcelona at the end of October.
 - **[July 2025]** My [paper](https://arxiv.org/abs/2507.22995) on self-supervised music representation disentanglement was accepted to [WASPAA](https://waspaa.com/) 2025! 🎉 See you in Tahoe!
 - **[June 2025]** I am looking forward to interning at [SiriusXM-Pandora](https://www.siriusxm.com/pandora) this summer working on audio representation learning for large-scale music recommendation and retrieval, with mentors [Matt McCallum](http://www.mattcmccallum.com/Home/), [Jaehun Kim](https://www.linkedin.com/in/jaehun-kim-b67068b4), and [Matthew Davies](https://mepdavies.github.io/)!
 - **[November 2024]** I will be at [ISMIR 2024](https://ismir2024.ismir.net/) in San Francisco, presenting a Late Breaking Demo on self-supervised audio disentanglement.
 Come say hi!